keldaanCommunity/pokemonAutoChess/changelog/patch-3.6.md

 - The empty slots of the shop refills now effectively
 - The Grassy terrain procs now on the Flora Summon
 - If you have the same terrain as an opponent and kill their Tapu, your pokemons keep their terrain
+- Improve the choice of the target cell for jump/teleport abilities

 # Misc